zplus11/Phonebook_python/README.md

 # Phonebook_python
 This is a basic phonebook program where you can store your friends' phone numbers.
 The numbers and other info are stored locally in a json file.
 ANSI 8-16 colour codes are used to beautify the output.
 These codes are supported by most consoles.

-We are at version 1.
-Ref `versions` file.
+We are at version 2.
+Ref `versions.md`.

 The program allows you to
 - [x] Add a friend,